Discovering, Iowa

 What was life like as a resident in Amana Colonies?

-Each village had a church and members were required to attend 11 church services per week.
-Children attended school 6 days per week until the age of 14.
-Boys would be assigned jobs on the farm or in the craft shops and girls assigned to one of 50 communal kitchens or gardens.
+Each village had a church, and members were required to attend 11 church services per week.
+Children attended school six days per week until the age of 14.
+Boys were assigned jobs on the farm or in the craft shops, and girls were assigned to one of 50 communal kitchens or gardens.

-These communal kitchens provided three meals per day as well as morning and afternoon snacks to each of the Colonists.
-The Communal Kitchen & Cooper Shop shown below is the only communal kitchen left today.
+These communal kitchens provided each colonist with three meals per day and morning and afternoon snacks.
+The Communal Kitchen & Cooper Shop below is today’s only communal kitchen.

 The villages also had breweries, wineries, a village smokehouse, a bakery, an ice house, a dairy, and huge gardens, all maintained by the villagers.
-Clock and furniture making allowed the craftsmen to take pride in not only the craftsmanship but also served as a testament to their faith and community spirit.
+Clock and furniture making allowed the craftsmen to take pride in their craftsmanship and served as a testament to their faith and community spirit.

 Things to do in Amana Colonies: a 2-Day Itinerary